w-h-a/ls180/relational-models.md

 [1]: In this domain, 'attribute' is a technical term.
 Besides the fact that an attribute is an ordered triple, I haven't fully worked out the significance of 'attribute'.
 Suppose we have the following attribute: \<"`height`", `integer`, {`not null`}\>.
 Does this represent a kind of property, or does this represent a condition on properties?
 If the former is true, there is some _F_  that exemplifies _being a height property_.
 The height attribute would represent the property of _being a height property_.
 If the latter is true, _F_ is a height just in case the following conditions are satisfied: Φ. The height attribute would represent Φ.

 [2]: The term 'instance' is overloaded in the literature.
 Sometimes _relations_ are said to be 'instances of' a relation schema.
 But I think this not strictly correct.
 Relations might satisfy a relation schema, but I don't think they instantiate it.
 A relation satisfies a relation schema whenever, for each attribute, there is a unique element of every tuple of the relation that satisfies the data type and constraints of the attribute, and, for each element of every tuple of the relation, there is a unique attribute for which the element satisfies the data type and constraints of the attribute.
 There must be a one-to-one correspondence between an attribute and an element of each tuple of the relation.
 I think it is best to save the 'instance' talk for class instantiations.
 An _item_ is an instance of class _G_ whenever the item is a _G_.
 For example, Paul is an instance of _employee_ just in case Paul exemplifies the property of _being an employee entity_.
 Furthermore, \<Tablet, Devices\> is an instance of _funds_ just in case \<Tablet, Devices\> exemplifies the property of _being a funds relationship_.
+Finally, note that the ordinary relation \<Tablet, Devices\> is represented by \<'Tablet', 'Devices'\> in psql.
+But \<'Tablet', 'Devices'\> is, of course, not identical to \<Tablet, Devices\>.
+The same can be said about ordinary entity instance Paul versus Paul's representation---'Paul'--- in psql.
+I think it's important to be clear about our referents.
+The instance of a class is not a string, word, noun, verb, or any such thing!